 Although the 1970s may not have been quite the golden era for baseball that, say, the 1950s were, the decade produced a good number of stars.
 An important thing to consider, too, is that many players Generation X grew up watching came up in the 1970s.
 That, along with lower production numbers, makes it an important decade in today’s market.
 Let’s take a year by year walk through the most valuable baseball cards of the 1970s.

 One thing to remember: When it came to wax packs with bubblegum, Topps had the market to itself.
 Kellogg’s and Hostess issued some sets this decade, but Topps ruled the roost.
-The 70s didn’t have the variety of sets we enjoyed in the 1980s.
+The 70s didn’t have the variety of sets we enjoyed in the 1980s and 1990s.
 That said, the most valuable baseball cards of the 1970s include some sleepers that are easy to overlook.

 The caveat: Condition